mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/apply-or-remove-outlook-web-app-mailbox-policy.md

     Set-CasMailbox -Identity <MailboxIdentity> -OwaMailboxPolicy "<Policy Name>"
     ```

-    This example applies the mailbox policy named Sales Associates to tony@contoso.com.
+    This example applies the mailbox policy named Sales Associates to tony@contoso.com for Outlook on the web and the new Outlook for Windows.

-    ```PowerShell for Outlook on the web and the new Outlook for Windows
+    ```PowerShell
     Set-CASMailbox -Identity tony@contoso.com -OwaMailboxPolicy "Sales Associates"
     ```